waiting-for-dev/web_pipe/docs/composing_applications.md

 Previously, we have seen how to [compose plugged operations](plugging_operations/composing_operations.md) and how to [compose rack middlewares](using_rack_middlewares/composing_middlewares.md).
-The logical next step is thinking about composing `web_pipe` applications, which is exactly the same as composing both operations and middlewares at the same time.
+The logical next step is composing `web_pipe` applications, which is the same as composing operations and middlewares simultaneously.

-The DSL method `compose` does exactly that:
+The DSL method `compose` does precisely that:

 ```ruby
 class HtmlApp